Polish Post Office

 .
 From Podwale Staromiejskie leading towards Targ Rybny by the waterfront, turn off north into Tartaczna – the square with the monument and the Post Office building appears on the next corner on your right.

 Opening times are a bit unclear, different sources give different times – and when I went in August 2008 on a Saturday morning for 10 a.m.
 I found it locked, but asked at the post office counter; the museum's curator was then alerted to the presence of potential visitors and he kindly opened the museum.
 There seems to be agreement that the museum should be open on a regular basis from 10 a.m. to 4 p.m. at least Wednesday to Friday, some sources say also 10.30 a.m. to 2 p.m. on weekends.
-(I can vouch for the fact that it is definitely closed on public holidays, even if it's on a weekday when it should be open – such is Poland's adherence to, in particular, Catholic holidays … even 24/7 shops appear to be closed on such days).
+(I can vouch for the fact that it is definitely closed on public holidays, even if it's on a weekday when it should be open).
 Mondays and Tuesdays appear to be uncertain.
-Some sources say 'closed', others even say it's free on one of those days.
+Some sources say 'closed', others even say it's free on Tuesdays.
 Allow time for coming back in case you go on one of those days and find it closed …

 Time required: The museum requires about half an hour at best.
 Plus a few moments to view the monuments outside.
-If you can read Polish and/or are particularly interested in the postal history section too, then you can spend longer here.
+If you can read Polish and/or are particularly interested in the postal history section too, then you may need a bit longer here.

 Combinations with other dark destinations: